Quick Tips For Job Seekers

 - Expand networking contacts.

-Much of how your interview will be structured is based on the job requirements, the organization's philosophy, the work environment, and the interviewer's personality.
+How your interview is structured will depend on the job requirements, the organization's philosophy, the work environment and the interviewer's personality.
 The following are some of the most widely used interview techniques.

 This has been widely used in the past and is the most common interview technique.
 Basically, an employer asks similar questions of each candidate and subsequently compares and distinguishes the candidates from one another.

 The behavioral interview is gaining popularity with many employers.
 This approach to interviewing is based on the premise that past behavior is a likely predictor of future behavior.
-During behavioral interviews, each question will probe more deeply to reveal details on your approach to past situations and the results of your efforts.
-A typical line of questioning in this interview type might be: "Tell me about a time when you had to use your communication skills to influence someone's decision."
+During behavioral interviews, each question will probe more deeply to reveal how you approached past situations and the results of your efforts.
+A typical line of questioning in this interview type might be: "Tell me about a time when you had to use your communication skills to influence someone's decision.
 What challenges did you face?
 How did you gain support?
 What happened next?
-What results did you achieve?
+What results did you achieve?"

 The best response to behavioral questions is to use the "STAR" technique to demonstrate your behavior.